C4Q/AC-Android/lessons/intro-to-java/README.md

 ## Next Steps

-Please visit the Android Bridge Calendar on Canvas, and select **Midday Check-in: Intro to Java** to complete the daily check-in!
+Please visit the Android Calendar on Canvas, and select **Midday Check-in: Intro to Java** to complete the daily check-in!